whitej031788/whmcs-paddle/README.md

 # Usage and support
 This code is provided as an example plugin to implement the Paddle checkout on a WHMCS instance.
 End users may use or modify the code as required as they see fit, as each WHMCS and Paddle implementation can be quite different.

-This plugin is not provided by nor supported by Paddle does not provide technical support or maintenance for this plugin or any derivations of it.
+This plugin is not provided by nor supported by Paddle, and Paddle does not provide technical support or maintenance for this plugin or any derivations of it.